- Organic food refers to farmed items that are produced following defined standards of farming.

 Organic food has become the go-to food option for people who make an effort to become healthy and conscious eaters.

 There’s a reason people prefer to go organic.
-Everything organic is produced following a set of prefixed standards, like cycling of resources, promoting ecological balance, not using GMOs, staying away from synthetic, sewage sludge-based, or petroleum-based fertilizers.
+Everything organic is produced following a set of prefixed standards:

 Gluten is a plant-based protein intrinsically present in grains like wheat, rye, barley, and triticale.
 It is possible to grow these grains organically, i.e., following the standards of organic farming.